muter-mutation-testing/muter/README.md

     **NOTE**: Doesn't support overloading currently - all function calls with a matching name will be skipped.

 - `coverageThreshold` - when present Muter will ignore files that have a coverage value less than this option.
+- `testSuiteTimeout` - the maximum time in seconds that a test suite is allowed to run before being terminated.
+This prevents mutations from causing infinite loops or hanging tests.
+If not specified, tests will run without a timeout.

 Below is an example pulled directly from the `ExampleApp` project.
 The configuration file will end up looking something like this: